We have received complaints from listeners who felt that it was inappropriate to interview Anjem Choudary on 20 December following the guilty verdicts

 Watson: Well, I presume they're looking for someone with the face of a supermodel and a body that screams Hello, I'm sexually dangerous .

-Ingrid Oliver then asks her the name of the part, she replies:
+Ingrid Oliver then asks her the name of the

 The Committee noted that the series had received 23 complaints in total.
 For this episode, two people complained about the sexual content at 7.30pm.
 There were a further six complaints about other episodes, all referring to the